 Opening Your Account

-Opening a Franklin Templeton Charitable Giving Fund account is as easy as completing a Donor Contribution Agreement and returning it to your financial advisor, who will further guide you through the application process.
+Opening a Franklin Charitable Giving Program account is as easy as completing a Donor Contribution Agreement and returning it to your financial advisor, who will further guide you through the application process.

-One of the great advantages of Franklin Templeton Charitable Giving Fund is the simplicity and flexibility of its setup.
+One of the great advantages of Franklin Charitable Giving Program is the simplicity and flexibility of its setup.

-To open a Franklin Templeton Charitable Giving Fund account, complete and sign a Donor Contribution Agreement in the Donor Program Circular, available in the Forms & Literature section of our site.
+To open a Franklin Charitable Giving Program account, complete and sign a Donor Contribution Agreement in the Donor Program Circular, available in the Forms & Literature section of our site.
 Have your financial advisor fax your completed Agreement to Renaissance Charitable Foundation, Inc. and activate your account online.

 It should be noted that your account is activated only after Renaissance Charitable Foundation, Inc. receives and processes your completed Agreement and your financial advisor registers your account online.